MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/work-with-posts.md

 ---

 # Work with posts
-Wherever you work in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)], your analysis is usually based on the posts in your data set.
+Wherever you work in [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)], your analysis is usually based on the posts in your data set.
 It’s important to understand what customers and prospects are talking about, so it’s critical to know about the actual contents of the posts.

 <a name="sentiment"></a>
 ## Change a post’s sentiment value in Analytics and Social Center